JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.32
+	- Adds a new command `chests_search` to search chests and stands.

 - v1.31
 	- Adds a new command `objects_respawn` to refresh objects.
 	- Adds a new command `objects_edit` to set data values.